Use Ziploc Bags for Traveling with Kids: 9 Reasons YOU need them

 3 – Use Ziploc Bags to prepare for rain

 When we arrived at our destination my backpack was pretty soggy.
 Thankfully that was in the days before cell phones (Boy, that makes me sound old!) …after that I tossed in a Ziploc bag for good measure.
 I’ve heard you can use your phone in the rain through a Ziploc baggie…have not tried, but interesting idea.

 4 – Use Ziploc Bags as a doggie bag

 5 – Use Ziploc Bags to keep things dry

-There are somethings that just should not touch — like shampoo leaking on your nightgown while in the suitcase, right?
-Sweaty tennis shoes and…well, anything!
-Ziploc bags were tested by NASA with astronauts and found to be awesome for travel.
-OK I made that up….LOL!
 But, even better than being tested by NASA astronauts, is being field tested by MOMS, right?
 Put all those potentially leaky bottles in Ziploc bags and arrive high and dry at your destination.
 No soggy PJs here!

 6 – Use Ziploc Bags for the gross stuff

 7 – Use Ziploc Bags to save money

 Give everyone their own toilet tissue to carry.
 Never get caught without TP or a tissue without breaking the bank!